Code-Institute-Submissions/Sampatbraide-third-milestone-project.io_repo/README.md

 This includes HTML W3Schools, for adhering to the correct HTML syntax CSS W3Schools for adhering to the correct CSS syntax downloads
-I used this JS programming for creating some logic to the project work
+I used this JS programming for creating some logic for the project work

 ## Validators